agiletrailblazers/API-MessageOfTheDay-Python/README.md

 4. Select the appropriate environment and execute the collection of tests

 ### Using Newman from the command-line.
-_Note: the postman tests are stored in (https://github.com/agiletrailblazers/API-MessageOfTheDay/tree/master/src/test/postman)_
 1. Install Newman using the Node Package Manager (npm)
     * To install newman (for use with Node 4.0+)
 `npm install -g newman@beta`
     * To install newman (for use with older versions of Node) `npm install -g newman`
-2. Execute the Postman collection of tests by running the following command `newman -c src/test/postman/API-MessageOfTheDay.postman_collection  -e src/test/postman/API-MessageOfTheDay.local.postman_environment`
+2. Execute the Postman collection of tests by running the following command `newman -c apiMOTD/postman/API-MessageOfTheDay.postman_collection  -e apiMOTD/postman/API-MessageOfTheDay.local.postman_environment`